Devon Resilience Innovation Project (DRIP)

 Managing big problems in small places (rapid response ‘type’ catchments)

-DCT is a partner in this new project, responsible for stakeholder engagement and support.
+DCT is a partner in this project, responsible for stakeholder engagement and support.
 The project is led by Devon County Council and is made up of 25 individual projects across the county, reporting to the Environment Agency and DEFRA.

 The project focusses on rapidly responding catchments in a predominantly rural area, whilst also making linkages between rural spaces and urban risks.
 This is a multi-partner project, building on many pre-existing initiatives across the project partnership.